Updated: August 2024, (Originally published: August 2021)

 How to End a College Application Essay

 The narrative structure of college application essays follows a basic format.
-After your hook or the starting point of your story, there is then a descriptive event that interrupts the starting point, otherwise known as the status quo.
+After the hook or starting point of your story, there is then a descriptive event that interrupts the starting point, otherwise known as the status quo.

 Ending your essay by telling the admissions reader why the story matters or what you the applicant learned is a powerful way to leave an impression and show that you have a sense of purpose in applying to their school without always explicitly stating it.